datoviz/datoviz/ARCHITECTURE.md

 The Scene API also comes with a set of specialized components that are used by some visuals or transforms.

 * **Text components**:
-    * The **Font** wraps the freetype library to handle text composition on the basis of a builtin or custom TTF font.
+    * The **Font** wraps the [freetype library](https://freetype.org/) to handle text composition on the basis of a builtin or custom TTF font.
-    * The **Atlas** wraps the msdfgen-atlas library to generate an atlas texture with multi-channel signed distance field (MSDF) representing font glyphs to be rendered on the GPU in the fragment shader.
+    * The **Atlas** wraps
+Viktor Chlumský's [msdfgen-atlas library](https://github.com/Chlumsky/msdf-atlas-gen/) to generate an atlas texture with multi-channel signed distance field (MSDF) representing font glyphs to be rendered on the GPU in the fragment shader.

+* **GUI components**:
+    * The **GUI** wraps [Omar Cornut's Dear ImGui library](https://github.com/ocornut/imgui/) to provide basic interactive GUI components.
+It should be straightforward to support the entire Dear ImGui API when using Datoviz in C++ (testing required).

 * **Axis components**: (*note*: work in progress)
     * **Ticks**: implement an automatic tick positioning system (extended Wilkinson algorithm)